Nono1971/doctrine-yuml-bundle/README.md

 # doctrine-yuml-bundle
-Bundle to visualise doctrine mapping with yuml in Symfony2
+Bundle to visualise doctrine entities graph with yuml in Symfony2

 This bundle is based on Marco Pivetta's work for zend doctrine ORM Module and zend developper tools It uses the yuml api to display your project's objects mapping.